Blunkie/keegan-plugins/README.md

 	* keegan-woodcut - Has only been tested for a few hours at Barbarian Outpost willows, would babysit for a bit personally
 	* keegan-altar - I generally just run this to knock out 1-43 real quick, but haven't had any issues.
 It is TECHNICALLY possible to be PKed so I wouldn't bring like 10k dragon bones or anything, but it's unlikely.
+	* keegan-alcher - Very stable.
+It's just a simple auto-alcher.

 # Configuration:
 	* keegan-emotes - Type the name of any emote
+	* keegan-alcher - Put the exact name of the item you'd like to alch in the config
 	* Fisher/Miner/Woodcutter - "Hop Worlds" toggle will world hop if another player is near by.
 (Must launch client with user/password arguments for this to work, otherwise it will logout and wait for you to manually log back in)
 	* Debug - Will log some debugging information if enabled (Generally best to just leave it disabled)